Everybody gets down sometimes. But if you stay down for a while, or it's stopping you living your life, you might

 There are lots of ways to get better.

 Talk to someone you trust.
 It's best to speak to your family if you can.

-Eat right: Eat balanced.
-Eat fresh.
-And most importantly - eat green.
-Green veg may not be everyone's cuppa tea.
-But it is good for beating depression.
+Eat right: balanced, fresh, and most importantly green.
+Green veg may not be everyone's cup of tea, but it is good for beating depression.

 Quit alcohol, drugs, cigarettes and detox the mind.
 It's time to think straight.

 Most importantly, see your GP who'll have lots of advice.
 They might also recommend you see a counsellor or therapist.
 These experts help us figure out what's gone wrong, and how to put things right.

 Being depressed isn't your fault.
 And getting help doesn't make you a weak person.
 It just means you want to get your life back on track - sooner rather than later.
 You get more advice from mental health charity Mind.